DeeboyEdx/speech2input/README.md

 # speech2input

-Convert dictated commands text output or actions on your Windows computer.
+Convert dictated commands to text output or actions on your Windows computer.

 ## Demo Video